NCI-DCEG/bioinformatics_journal_club/index.markdown

 ### Meeting 25-05-14
 - Title: The Department of Defense Serum Repository and Other Military Research Infrastructure
 - Presenter: Dr. Mark Purdue

+---
+### Meeting 25-06-11
+- Title: FAIR and Reproducible Science in the age of AI: guiding principles
+- Presenter: Dr. Simon Adar